HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 A dynacache is a cluster-aware hash map.
 This means that when a dynacache instance changes on one cluster member in a WebSphere Application Server cluster, all other cluster members are notified of the change.

-However, in Kubernetes, there is no such entity as an OpenLiberty cluster.
-All DX Compose instances are running as non-clustered OpenLiberty instances.
-But the dynacaches in these instances need to know if a dynacache in a particular DX Compose instance running in another pod changes a dynacache value.
-In Kubernetes, this is achieved thru the use a database table named `INVALIDATION_TABLE`.
+In Kubernetes, there is no concept of an OpenLiberty cluster.
+All HCL DX Compose instances run as non-clustered OpenLiberty instances.
+However, the dynacaches in these instances must detect when a dynacache value changes in another DX Compose instance running in a different pod.

+In Kubernetes, this synchronization is managed through a database table named `INVALIDATION_TABLE`.

 By default, the database INVALIDATION_TABLE resides in the the `RELEASE` domain/schema.
 However, there may be use cases whereby this table would be better stored in one of the other 3 domain/schemas (e.g. `JCR`, `COMMUNITY` or `CUSTOMIZATION`).
 Changing the domain/schema of this table can (only) be achieved via a properties override in the ConfigService.properties file.
 This is done via a helm upgrade.